twschan/CI_MS1_Tessa_Chan/TESTING.md

 2. Go to contact page, a google map showing the location is implemented on the page.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/testing/user-3.2.png)

+Expected result:
+1. To find clicking the header brand name will take the user back to the homepage
+2. To find embedded google map with location pin of the site owner location

+Actual result: Both works as expected

+---
 *4. As a First Time Visitor, I want to locate their social media links to see their followings on social media to determine how trusted and known they are.*

 Feature: